 - Short and sweet story: By comparison to the other cream puffs in this list, Barachou offers cream puffs at a higher price spectrum and in the traditional French-style – i.e. smaller, one bite puffs, with a heavier cream filling.
 We think they would look particularly picturesque on a crystal platter for an afternoon tea or high tea party.

 For one day again

-- Dessert destination: Domi (recently shuttered, but previously located in Canal St. Market, Chinatown).
+- Dessert destination: Domi (now closed, but previously located in Canal St. Market, Chinatown).

 - Short and sweet story: Being more of a fancy one-bite petit four, rather than a giant creamy orb as the others in this list, Domi’s cream puffs veered closer to a French style, similar to Barachou’s.
 However, Domi used Asian-esque flavours for its cream fillings.
 At the time of publishing this review, Domi is actually no more, having relocated to the West Coast.
 Perhaps one day, we will see it back in NYC again.
 Until then, we will dream of the delightful hojicha, earl grey lavender, and milk honeycomb puffs that we enjoyed in the past.